 An iCalendar feed, often also called ics feed, is a calendar format which allows you to share calendar data from one calendar service to another calendar service.

-1. iCalendar feeds are one-way
+1. iCalendar feeds are read-only

-If your Teamup Calendar contains private or time-critical data, please carefully consider the security implications and update frequency issues described below before enabling the iCalendar feeds for all your users. iCalendar feeds can be enabled or disabled in Settings -> General Settings.
+If your Teamup Calendar contains private or time-critical data, please carefully consider the security implications and update frequency issues described below before enabling the iCalendar feeds for all your users.

 It is important to know that the iCalendar feed URLs contain the secret key of the associated calendar link.
 When sharing iCalendar feed URLs with your calendar users, please be sure to share feed URLs with the proper permission.